broadwayinc/skapi-documentation/index.md

     alt: SkapiLogo

 features:
-  - icon: 💯
+  - icon: 💎
+    title: Serverless Technology, Scale without limits
+    details: Requires no additional server between your website and your users.
+Just import the API and start building immediately!
+  - title: User-Centric Database Design
+    icon: ⚡
+    details: Your users own their data, defining access levels and indexing for each piece of data.
+Skapi introduces a secure, user-centric database approach that requires no pre-configuration.
+  - title: 3rd Party API Integration Made Easy
+    icon: 🔒
+    details: Skapi provides the simplest solution to make secure requests to your 3rd-party APIs.
-    title: Compatible with any framework
+  - title: Compatible with Any Frameworks
+    icon: 💯
-    details: Skapi is compatible with any frontend framework, including React, Vue, Angular, and more.
+    details: Skapi is compatible with vanilla HTML as well as any frontend framework, including React, Vue, Angular, and more.
-  - title: Typescript Support
-    icon: ✏️
-    details: Skapi is written in Typescript and provides full support for Typescript projects.
-  - title: All-in-One Package
-    icon: 📦
-    details: Skapi provides all the backend features you need for your web application right out of the box.
 ---